root-project/root/README/ReleaseNotes/v614/index.md

    - Make EnableImplicitMT no-op if IMT is already on
    - Decompress `TTreeCache` in parallel if IMT is on (upgrade of the `TTreeCacheUnzip` class).
    - In `TTreeProcessorMT` delete friend chains after the main chain to avoid double deletes.
+   - If IMT is enabled, the multithreaded execution of the fit respects the number of threads IMT has been initialized with.

 ## Language Bindings